6 reasons why Presales need to do Value Engineering

 Enterprise vs Open Source

-This is not a generic benefit, but it was so much important for me.
+This is not a generic benefit, but it was key for me.
 When you sell 100% Open Source Software, you are mainly selling something that everyone can get for free.
 It’s like selling fish in the sea.
 VE helps you quantify the value that the customer will get from using your enterprise feature and support compared to DIY.

 Protect the renewal and increase the consumption

-With the emergence of SaaS first products, retention rate becomes a critical aspect for every sales organization.
+With the emergence of SaaS first products, retention rate becomes a critical KPI for every sales organization.
 Every year (month?) becomes an election year.
 Even if your solution works, you can be sure that your customer is evaluating the benefit of renewal vs going with your competitors.
 They are also evaluating several scenarios where they can increase or decrease the consumption of your solution.
 VE gives the tools to do value realization assessment and show to your customer how much value you are bringing to the table.
-It pushes the customer to think out of the box and take into consideration value drivers that they didn’t consider.
 At the end of the day, this is the best strategy to guarantee your renewal and increase the consumption.

 I’ll stop here and let you ponder on the value of value engineering :) I hope that these 6 reasons get you excited and you want to learn more.
 In the next blog, I’ll share with you concrete examples of value studies as well the best practices that I’ve seen working in the field.
 In the meanwhile, stay safe and keep selling.